Volunteer Leadership for a Strong Future

 The overall mandate of the Board of Governors, along with mandates for each of the Board Committees, are included below.

 The Board is currently comprised of sixteen members, three of whom are voting ex-officio members (including the Sister Provincial of the Community of the Sisters of the Church, a representative from the Sisters of the Church, and the Bishop of Niagara’s designate).
 The Head of School is responsible for the day-to-day operation of the school and serves as a non-voting ex-officio member.
 Board members are drawn from the SMLS and external community and exercise a fiduciary responsibility, oversee the management of the business and affairs of the school, and ensure that adequate resources are in place to support the realization of the school’s mission, strategic plan and program goals.

 Members may be appointed for two or three year terms in such a cycle to ensure continuity of membership.
 Governors may be re-appointed to additional terms and may serve a maximum of ten consecutive years, although the Board is empowered to extend the terms of the Governors beyond ten years if deemed appropriate.
 A quorum of seven voting members must be present for a meeting of the full Board to be duly constituted.

-In addition to various short-term Task Forces that may be struck to focus on particular key issues, there are five standing committees of the Board as follows: Governance, Finance/Audit, Advancement, Strategic Planning Oversight, and Risk Management.
+In addition to various short-term Task Forces that may be struck to focus on particular key issues, there are five standing committees of the Board as follows: Governance, Finance/Audit, Advancement, Strategic Planning and Facilities, and Risk Management.
 Committees are chaired by members of the Board and their composition may include non-Board members, such as SMLS parents, alumnae and school staff, in addition to members of the Board of Governors.